 - In a large saucepan, bring 1/2 cup sugar and water to a boil.
 Add the rhubarb.
 Reduce heat; cover and simmer until tender, about 5 minutes.
 Combine flour and remaining sugar; stir into rhubarb mixture.
-Return to a boil; cook and stir for 2 minutes or until thickened and bubbly.
+Return to a boil; cook and stir until thickened and bubbly, 2 minutes.
 Stir in butter and almonds.
 Reduce heat to low; stir occasionally or until butter is melted.

 - In a large bowl, combine dry ingredients; cut in butter until crumbly.
 Whisk egg and milk; stir into crumb mixture just until moistened.
 Pour hot rhubarb mixture into a 2-qt. shallow baking dish.
 Drop topping into six mounds over the rhubarb mixture.

-- Bake, uncovered, at 400° for 20-25 minutes or until golden brown.
+- Bake, uncovered, at 400° until golden brown, 20-25 minutes.
 If desired, sprinkle cobbler with almonds after removing from oven.
 Serve warm.